 NetherlandsOfficial Name: Kingdom of the Netherlands

-at least 6 months beyond planned date of departure from the Schengen area.
+A passport must be valid for at least six months beyond planned date of departure from the Schengen area.

 BLANK PASSPORT PAGES: